Johnson & Johnson to split into 2, aim for faster growth

 It also follows similar moves by large pharmaceutical rivals Pfizer Inc., which spun off its consumer health product business in 2019, and Merck & Co.

-Shares of New Brunswick, New Jersey-based Johnson & Johnson rose less than 2% to $165.28 in late-morning trading while the Dow Jones Industrial Average climbed slightly.
+Shares of New Brunswick, New Jersey-based Johnson & Johnson climbed 2% to $165.12 in afternoon trading while the Dow Jones Industrial Average rose slightly.

 J&J shares had already climbed about almost 4% so far this year, while the Dow has jumped about 17%.